 Candidate in Los Angeles, California

-Her Work: Wendy has a distinguished career in politics, advocacy, journalism and media, elevating the voices and political consciousness of everyday people.
-For ten years, she was the host and executive producer of “Knowledge is Power,” a community based show on Los Angeles radio station, Power 106FM that provided a platform for voices not often heard in mainstream conversation.
-She’s hosted issue-oriented public forums with various media partners and has been a progressive voice on TV, radio and digital news outlets.
-Most recently, she helped co-found Reported.ly, an award-winning social-news startup covering international human rights, global conflict and social movements.
+As an award-winning journalist, Wendy has a distinguished career as a radio and digital host, writer and producer.
+For ten years, she was the host and executive producer of “Knowledge is Power,” a community based show on Los Angeles radio station, Power 106fm where topics like access to higher education, ending the school to prison pipeline, environmental justice and political transparency were discussed with elected officials, community leaders and stakeholders.
+Most recently, she helped co-found Reported.ly, an award-winning social-news startup covering human rights, global conflict and social movements.
 Her passion for equity and justice led her to Standing Rock, a Native American reservation where she spent several weeks embedded in the fight to stop the North Dakota Access Pipeline.

 Having served the members of SEIU ULTCW (now SEIU 2015), Wendy understands the need to organize, mobilize and fight in order to live with dignity and overcome income inequality.
-In her role with SEIU, Wendy led communications on local, state and national elections, healthcare for all, minimum wage increases, immigration reform, the foreclosure crisis and many other issues impacting working families across California and the nation.
+In her role with SEIU, Wendy led communications and organizing efforts on local, state and national elections, healthcare for all, wage increases, immigration reform, the foreclosure crisis and many other issues impacting working families across California.
+She often led communication strategy for the California Table, a coalition body of organizations focused on immigration reform.